Now Reports

 Fukae Kaisuiyokujo (深江海水浴場)

-• Free parking available: 100 spaces (until 17:00, Jul. ~ Aug. until 19:00)
+• Free parking available: 20 spaces (8:00~17:00, Jul. ~ Aug. until 19:00)

 • Basic shower facilities, toilet, beach huts (six shops) with barbecue facilities

-• Private barbecues, fireworks, and marine sports prohibited.
+• Private barbecues, fireworks, and marine sports are prohibited.
 However hand-held fireworks can be used near the beach huts.

 Fukutsu City, Fukuoka